By Erin Kennedy

 Betsy Charles (not her real name) just got fired.

 She had never been fired before and, at first, was in a state of shock and her pride was badly wounded.

 Then, she realized she could turn her job termination into an opportunity to show potential employers just how much of an impact she could make as a Sales/Account Manager in a new organization.

 Sample Resume for "Just Fired" Job Seeker (a new window or tab will open for all sample resume links).

-Brent got fired because he didn't see eye-to-eye with executive management.
-There were a few new management policies he didn't feel right about, and he expressed his concerns at a team meeting.
+Betsy got fired because she didn't see eye-to-eye with executive management, and they were looking to downsize to compensate for declining sales.
+There were a few new management policies she didn't feel right about, and she expressed her concerns at a team meeting.